Jonathan Demme's unrealized projects

-During his long career, American filmmaker Jonathan Demme worked on a number projects that never progressed beyond the pre-production stage under his direction.
+During his long career, American filmmaker Jonathan Demme worked on a number of projects that never progressed beyond the pre-production stage under his direction.
 Some of these projects fell into development hell, were officially cancelled, were in development limbo or would see life under a different production team.

 1970s

 The Confidence Man

 In 1974, it was announced that Demme was going direct a screenplay he wrote for Roger Corman based on The Confidence-Man, a novel by Herman Melville set on a Mississippi riverboat in the 1850s.

-Typee
+King of Cannibal Islands

 In 1977, Demme planned to direct his own adaptation of Herman Melville's Typee, produced by his then-wife Evelyn Purcell.
 In 1987, it was reported that Demme would direct the film with the producing assistance of Jeremy Thomas.
+This version was to be titled King of Cannibal Islands.

 Creator

 In the late 1970s, Demme was enlisted by Hal Ashby to direct Jeremy Leven's Creator as a film production for his company Northstar International.
 In 1980, the film rights were sold to Lorimar, with Demme attached to make the film, budgeted as roughly $8–10 million.
 Production was set to begin in Cambridge and Boston in March or April 1981 and last sixteen weeks, with a planned December release.
 However, by 1984, Kings Road Productions and Universal Pictures were now producing the film, with Demme no longer attached.